-Applications for grants for exploration drilling to be undertaken in 2017-18 are open between 24th February 2017 and 5pm WST, 7th April 2017.
-The online application system will be active from the 24th February.
+Applications for grants for exploration drilling to be undertaken in 2018 are open between 15th September 2017 and 5pm WST, 20th October 2017.

 Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at: